AmeyVijeesh/tkinter-projects/quiz app/ReadMe.md

-# An amazing quiz app
+# A Tkinter Quiz app

-A fantastic quiz app with an amazing interface.
-All the classic features with a touch of extraordinary.
+A quiz app made using Tkinter, Sqlite3 and matplotlib.

-It is a cut above the others and the program is amazing.
-You can improve your knowledge with this amazing program!
+Made using pure Python (Tkinter for GUI.)

 # Features:

-This program has the more features than any other quiz app.
-Login, Levels, Statistics, etc.
+This program has many features like Login, Levels, Statistics, etc.

 - With a signup and login system.
 Your details get saved even when you close the app as it is stored in a database.